orasraf1241/IMDB_explore_Moive/README.md

 based on web scraping library JSoup, written in Java.

-in this app we develope a command line tools that inform you about movies, For example we serch for: "Avengers"
+in this app we develope a command line tools that informt you about movies and give you this fields:

 - Movie title
 - Genre : list of genre